Opsgenie

 Notification Payload Format

-Causely sends structured alert payloads to Opsgenie with embedded root cause context and service impact data.
+Causely sends structured alert payloads to Opsgenie, including root cause summaries and service impact context.

 For an example payload and explanation of each field, refer to the Notification Payload Format page.